Application guidelines – Commemorating the National Day for Truth and Reconciliation

 - Glossary

-Objectives for the Celebration and Commemoration Program
+Objectives and expected results for the Celebration and Commemoration Program

-The Celebration and Commemoration Program is comprised of two components: Celebrate Canada and Commemorate Canada.
+The Celebration and Commemoration Program is comprised of two components – Celebrate Canada and Commemorate Canada.
 The Program aims to:

 - provide access to celebrations across Canada to enable all Canadians to appreciate Canada’s cultural, ethnic, linguistic and geographic diversity;